adequatica/adequatica.github.io/_posts/2025-04-10-operating-system-independent-screenshot-testing-with-playwright-and-docker.md

 - `-p 9323:9323` option maps port 9323 on the local machine to port 9323 inside the container.
 This allows to open Docker’s resources on a local machine, for example, for examining test reports [http://0.0.0.0:9323/](http://0.0.0.0:9323/) (the same port should also be set for HTML [reporter in Playwright’s config](https://playwright.dev/docs/api/class-testconfig#test-config-reporter)).
 - `-v` options mount directories from the current working directory (`$PWD`) into `/app` directory inside the container.
 This allows the container to access local files.
 - `-t playwright-screenshot-tests` specifies the name of the Docker image to use (it was a given name in step №2).
-- After the container starts, the script will run `npx -y playwright "$@"` command inside the container; where `-y` flag automatically confirms any prompts that `npx` might display, and `"$@"` option allows to execute Playwright with any additional arguments passed to the script.
+- After the container starts, the script will run `npx -y playwright "$@"` command inside the container, where `-y` flag automatically confirms any prompts that `npx` might display, and `"$@"` option allows to execute Playwright with any additional arguments passed to the script.

 This `playwright-screenshot.sh` script should run through the npm script ⇒ `package.json` should contain this command: